Veentikon/Veentikon.github.io/index.md

 layout: default
 ---

-<h1> Welcome to My Portfolio </h1>
+<h1> Vitalii radzividlo </h1>

-<h2> Hello!
-I’m Vitalii Radzividlo, a recent graduate from the University of Saskatchewan with a Bachelor of Arts and Science in Computer Science.
+<h2> I am a recent graduate from the University of Saskatchewan with a Bachelor of Arts and Science in Computer Science.
 I am passionate about applying the skills and knowledge I’ve gained through my studies to real-world projects and challenges.
 I am continuously striving to improve my expertise and stay up to date with the latest technologies.
 </h2>
 <hr>